About

 jamesmatthewmalone@gmail.com

 On this website you'll find a small collection of Jim's architectural work.
 All imagery on this site was composed by Jim Malone.
-Exceptions: St Elizabeths aerial and the MOSF site imagery which are both courtesy of Google Maps.
+Exceptions: St Elizabeths aerial and MOSF site imagery are courtesy of Google Maps.
 Parcel B renderings are courtesy of TMRW.